 - Use the view cube button to switch to the 3D view.

-- To load the wall style into the file, right-click and import wall style.
+- To load the wall style into the file, right-click and import the wall style.

-- Activate the component tab and add component tool required from construction.
+- Activate the component tab and add component tools required from construction.

 - Make sure the floor and wall plan is aligned properly.
-To join the walls use fillet option.
+To join the walls, use the fillet option.

-Hence according to your designed measurements, the wall and floor are designed and use TRIM, FILLET and EXTEND option to make suitable changes.
+Hence according to your measurements, the wall and floor are designed and use TRIM, FILLET, and EXTEND options to make suitable changes.

-- Right-click on command prompt and select options then activate the Profile tab.
+- Right-click on the command prompt and select options, then activate the Profile tab.

 - Then choose the door location.

-- Open design tool palette, select Bi-Fold double door and right click on properties.
+- Open the design tool palette, select Bi-Fold double door, and right-click on properties.
 Set the opening percentage as 50.

 - For the entry door, repeat the previous step and choose Hinged – Single – Exterior door on the Doors tab of the Design Tools palette.
-Set swing angle as 30 – degree.
+Set the swing angle as 30 – degrees.

-By clicking on left options, an arrow will appear to standard size fields.
-If it is 25% opening it will show 45 – degree angle, if it is 50% then it is 90 – degree angle.
-The value of opening percentage is decided upon arc swing
+An arrow will appear to standard-size fields by clicking on the left options.
+For example, if it is 25% opening, it will show 45 degrees angle; if it is 50%, it is 90 degrees angle.
+The value of the opening percentage is decided upon the arc swing.

-- The opening can be in any size and elevations.
+- The opening can be in any size and elevation.

 - Locate the Cased opening tool in the door palate.

-- Right-click and copy-paste it on Doors tab.
+- Right-click and copy-paste it on the Doors tab.

-- Right-click and highlight on the copied tool and select properties.
+- Right-click and highlight the copied tool and select properties.

-- Change the name and description to Arched opening door.
+- Change the name and description to the Arched opening door.

-- Now select the Arched opening door and set properties as Offset or center to 6”
+- Select the Arched opening door and set properties as Offset or center to 6.”

 - Now use the view tool for 3D orbit.